Trying to Run Half Marathon in Under 1.30

 Thanks for your question about your local half marathon.

 It's great to hear you have got a solid running routine and running five days a week.
-However, I think your half marathon goal of 1.30 is beyond reach at this point in time.
+I can see you really want to achieve this half marathon goal of running under 90 minutes.
+So, it's with a somewhat heavy heart that I have to tell you that a half marathon goal of 1.30 is too aggressive at this point in time.

 In two months time you can make some improvement, but not the type of improvement you need.